jiangfengsun/s-des/README.md

 # s-des
-A simplified DES (S-DES) as descriped in the attachment (sdes-intro.pdf).

-Illustrating DES encryption and decryption.
+A simplified DES (S-DES) as descriped in the attachment (sdes-intro.pdf) to illustrate DES encryption and decryption.

 Usage:

 /***********************************************************************
 sdes [-e] [-d] [text] [key]